 Local union members elect delegates to represent them at the union’s convention.
 Delegates set union policy, review the general condition of the union, and establish collective bargaining goals.
 Delegates also elect the General Chairmen who lead the union.

-Steve Martin is the Senior General Chairman and Secretary-Treasurer of IBEW System Council No. 11.
-He was elected at the 2014 convention.
-Lee Hooper serves as a General Chairman.
+Jason Sommer is the Senior General Chairman and Secretary-Treasurer of IBEW System Council No, 11.
+He was elected at the 2022 convention.
+Gurpal Badesha serves as a General Chairman.

 With your support and participation this union will continue to win the best wage and benefit package possible and continue to protect your rights on the job.

 - Death benefits

 - Workers Rights